tremor-rs/tremor-rfcs/text/0000-binary-type.md

 ## Serialization

-This is codec dependant and not always symmetric, can not represent binary data and is a general-purpose codec it will default to base64 encoding the data as a string (JSON for example).
+Serialization is codec dependant and not always symmetric.
+A codec that can not represent binary data and is a general-purpose codec it will default to base64 encoding the data as a string (JSON for example).
 This is an asymmetric change as we will not by default decode a base64 string as binary given without context we can't determine if this is the desired behavior or not, this can however be done using tremor-scripts functions.

 ## Syntax